Miyamoto Usagi: Character history

 Usagi is a highly skilled swordsman and one of the best in the land.

 Usagi was born the only son of a village headman.
 His two childhood playmates were Kenichi, with whom Usagi would have a less-than-friendly rivalry his whole life, and Mariko, one of the reasons for the boys' rivalry.
-Eventually the trio went their separate ways when the boys were sent to be trained as samurai in the Dogora school of Bujitsu (en: arts of war).
-However, on the trip there the boys witnessed a confrontation where a gang of arrogant Dogora students attacked a lone traveler named Katsuichi.
+Eventually, the trio went their separate ways when the boys were sent to be trained as samurai in the Dogora school of Bujitsu (en: arts of war).
+However, on the trip there, the boys witnessed a confrontation where a gang of arrogant Dogora students attacked a lone traveler named Katsuichi.
 Katsuichi had left the school years ago, dissatisfied with the poor calibre of the students.
 In spite of their numerical advantage, the gang was quickly defeated by the sensei's unusual, but definitely effective, technique.
 Although Kenichi was unimpressed by the display, Usagi pursued the departing sensei to petition him to become his student.
 Katsuichi initially refused, but relented when Usagi stood outside his home day and night through unpleasant weather long enough to convince the teacher of his determination.

 For years, Usagi was the exclusive student of Katsuichi-sensei, and although he proved a mischievous pupil who got into various misadventures, he also excelled at his studies to become a formidable warrior.
 One of those misadventures involved a young Usagi stealing a dying soldier's wakizashi while walking through a battlefield with his teacher.
 Fraught with guilt over the theft, Usagi began seeing the now dead soldier in numerous situations, at one point having a nightmare that involved Katsuichi morphed into the soldier.
 Upon his return to the battlefield to return the sword to its rightful owner, Usagi was caught by adult samurai and accused of theft.
-Instead of summarily executing the young rabbit, they instead began the process of cutting his hand off.
-Before a blow could be struck however, Usagi's future lord, Mifune, intervened on his behalf, and upon sensing the rabbit's honorable nature, let Usagi go.
+Instead of summarily executing the young rabbit, they began the process of cutting his hand off.
+Before a blow could be struck, however, Usagi's future lord, Mifune, intervened on his behalf and, upon sensing the rabbit's honorable nature, let Usagi go.